In the Service of our Ancestors and African Love,

-“Though it creates more films than “Hollywood,” “Nollywood” doesn’t seem to exist to American Africans.” — Onitaset Kumat
+“Though it creates more films than “Hollywood,” “Nollywood” doesn’t seem to exist to Africans in the Occidents.” — Onitaset Kumat

 Letter from Merilan: Why Create African Films?